Safety at Sea

 The Safety at Sea theme emphasizes the importance of protecting lives through education, preparation, and innovation in maritime practices.

 Sailing safety highlights essential skills like navigation, emergency readiness, and vessel and equipment maintenance.
-World Sailing Day promotes global awareness of safety standards, the compliance with maritime safety regulations, the value of certification and the encouragement of sailors of all levels to adopt best practices.
+World Sailing Day -28 May promotes global awareness of safety standards, the compliance with maritime safety regulations, the value of certification and the encouragement of sailors of all levels to adopt best practices.

-World Sailing Day events activities can include safety demonstrations, workshops, and sharing of survival stories and the lessons learned from misfortunes of others.
+WSDO events activities can include safety demonstrations, workshops, and sharing of survival stories and the lessons learned from misfortunes of others.

 Safety Policy